alemart/surgescript/docs/engine/player.md

 `Player.active`: [Player](#) object.

 The player currently in focus.
+Only one player has focus at any given time.

 See also: [focus](#focus), [hasFocus](#hasfocus), [focusable](#focusable).